Doctoral Program in Medical Education Curriculum

 Curriculum of the Ph.D. in Medical Education Program

 The curriculum consists of 60 hours of online coursework beyond the LECOM MSMEd degree.
-The curriculum can be completed in two years or more and coursework is delivered in a trimester format.
-The dissertation project involves a mentored education research project that yields a publication in a peer-reviewed journal.
+The curriculum can be completed in an accelerated two-year track or in three years with coursework delivered in a trimester format.
+The dissertation project involves a mentored education research project intended to yield a publication in a peer-reviewed journal.
 Asynchronous online assignments allow busy healthcare professionals the temporal and spatial flexibility to successfully complete coursework anywhere connection to the internet is available.
 The online courses are categorized into three competencies of an educator-scholar leader, including:

 Advanced Educational Practice: